If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 It is always better to play it safe and take the cooking inside or delay it till after the rain, even if it means building a fire again from scratch.

 It should be noted upfront that if you have an electric grill, you should not grill in the rain under any circumstances all year round, even with hot dogs and with the lid closed.

 Instead, unplug the electric grill, move it under the cover, remove the food, continue cooking indoors, or wait for the rain to pass before using the electric grill again.

 Gas grills can be used to grill in the rain, provided you have a closing lid or cover on the grill.
 If the grill does not have a lid, the ran can extinguish the flame, which leaves raw, unburned gas escaping from the burn nozzles in the grill.

 This can be problematic from the aspect of inhaling the gas and the potential fire hazard this problem poses.

-Charcoal grills can be used to grill in the rain, providing they have a lid or cover with a chimney to allow heat and smoke to escape.
+Charcoal grills can be used to grill in the rain, providing they have a lid or cover with a chimney to allow heat, carbon monoxide, and smoke to escape while avoiding wet charcoal.

-This will prevent the fire from going out, but it will increase the temperature inside the grill, which may cause the food to burn.
+Keeping the lid closed will prevent the fire from going out and making the surroundings catch fire, but it will increase the temperature inside the grill, which may cause the food to burn during bad weather.